thebkv/bkv/ruth03.md

 ### What Happens

-Ruth reports the encounter.

-Naomi hears both the promise of redemption and Boaz's gift.
+Naomi hears both the promise and the evidence of Boaz's care.

 ### The Key

-Naomi now receives more than grain.

-She receives information.

-Boaz has accepted the responsibility.
+Naomi now knows that Boaz is willing to act.

-Only the nearer kinsman remains unresolved.
+Only one question remains: what will the nearer kinsman do?

+The matter has moved beyond speculation.

+There is now a promise waiting to be settled.

 ### BKV

-Chapter 2 restored Naomi's ability to recognize possibility.

-Chapter 3 gives her grounds for expectation.

-Hope is no longer vague.
+Naomi has more reason for hope than she did in Chapter 2.

+There she recognized the possibility of redemption.

-A specific man has promised to act.
+Now the man himself has agreed to pursue it.

-Yet Naomi still does not possess the outcome.

-That creates the next movement:

-waiting.

 ---

 ### Ruth 3:18 — “Sit Still”

-Naomi says:
+Naomi tells Ruth:

-> “Sit still, my daughter, until thou know how the matter will fall…”
+> “Sit still, my daughter, until thou know how the matter will fall.”

-Then she explains:
+Then:

-> “for the man will not be in rest, until he have finished the thing this day.”
+> “the man will not be in rest, until he have finished the thing this day.”

 ### What Happens

 Naomi tells Ruth to wait.

-Boaz will take responsibility for the next step.
+Boaz will now take the next step.

 ### The Key

-Ruth began the chapter with Naomi seeking **rest** for her.

-The chapter ends with Boaz unable to **rest** until the matter is settled.

-The burden has shifted.

-Ruth has acted.

-She has asked.
+This completes the chapter's movement.

+Ruth has done what she can do.
+She went to Boaz, made the request, and received his promise.

+She cannot settle the nearer kinsman's claim herself.

-Boaz has accepted.
+Boaz can.

-Now the work belongs to the redeemer.
+So Ruth waits.

 ### BKV

-There is a stage of the journey where action must become waiting.

-Ruth has done what was hers to do.
+There is a time to act and a time to stop acting.

+Ruth had to go to the threshing floor and ask.

-Continuing to act would not improve the situation.
+Now continuing to push the matter would not help.

-The matter has passed into the hands of the one who has the standing to settle it.
+The responsibility has passed to the man who has the standing to finish it.

-That gives Ruth 3 its final interior movement:

-**ASK
-→ RECEIVE PROMISE
-→ WAIT**

-The disciple must learn both boldness and stillness.

-Ruth had to go to the threshing floor.

-Now she has to sit still.
+Ruth's next faithful action is to wait.

 ---

 ## Fractal Notes & References

-### 1. Refuge → Covering
+### 1. Provision → Redemption

-Ruth 2:12:

-> “under whose wings thou art come to trust.”

-Ruth 3:9:

-> “spread therefore thy skirt over thine handmaid.”

-Both use **kanaph**.

-The architecture is explicit:

-**refuge under God
-→ covering requested from the redeemer**

-The human action does not replace God.

-It becomes one way divine refuge is embodied inside covenant order.
+Chapter 2 gives Ruth food and protection.

+Chapter 3 asks whether Boaz can provide something more lasting.

+The movement is:

+**FIELD
+→ PROVISION
+→ KINSMAN RECOGNIZED
+→ REQUEST FOR REDEMPTION**

+The field solves the immediate problem of hunger.
+Redemption addresses the future of the household.

 **Confidence: ESTABLISHED**

 ---

-### 2. Provision → Rest → Redemption
+### 2. Wings → Covering

-Chapter 2 solves the immediate problem of food.

-Chapter 3 raises the deeper question of future stability.

-Naomi seeks:

-> “rest”

-for Ruth.

-That rest becomes connected to redemption and household establishment.

-The movement is:

-**food
-→ security
-→ covering
-→ inheritance**

-Interiorly, divine care may first stabilize survival and then move toward deeper order.
+Ruth 2:12 says Ruth has come beneath the LORD's **kanaph**, His wing.

+Ruth 3:9 uses the same word when Ruth asks Boaz to spread his **kanaph**, his skirt or wing, over her.

+The connection is built directly into the Hebrew text.

+God's refuge begins taking concrete form through the responsibility of the kinsman-redeemer.

-**Confidence: STRONG RECONSTRUCTION**
+**Confidence: ESTABLISHED**

 ---

-### 3. Field → Threshing Floor → Gate
+### 3. Rest Sought → Redeemer Will Not Rest

-Ruth moves through increasingly decisive spaces.

-**FIELD** — provision and encounter.

-**THRESHING FLOOR** — appeal and promise.

-**GATE** — public legal redemption.

-These places retain their literal functions while also structuring the book's movement.

-The story advances from private need toward public establishment.
+Naomi begins:

+> “shall I not seek rest for thee?”

+She ends:

+> “the man will not be in rest, until he have finished the thing this day.”

+The chapter transfers the burden of the matter.

+Naomi seeks rest for Ruth.
+Ruth makes the request.
+Boaz accepts responsibility and will not rest until he has settled it.

 **Confidence: ESTABLISHED**

 ---

-### 4. Asking → Redeemer's Promise → Waiting
+### 4. Private Request → Public Settlement

-Ruth acts boldly.

-She asks directly.

-Boaz responds with commitment.

-Then Naomi tells Ruth to sit still.

-This creates a recognizable biblical rhythm:

-**petition
+Ruth makes her request privately at the threshing floor.

+Boaz must settle it publicly at the city gate.

+The movement continues into Chapter 4:

+**THRESHING FLOOR
+→ PROMISE
+→ GATE
-→ promise
+→ WITNESSES
-→ waiting for fulfillment**
+→ REDEMPTION**

-The connection can be made without claiming every biblical promise functions identically.
+A private desire becomes an established reality through public order.

-**Confidence: STRONG RECONSTRUCTION**
+**Confidence: ESTABLISHED**

 ---

-### 5. Desire Submitted to Order

-Boaz is willing to redeem Ruth but acknowledges the nearer kinsman.

-His desire therefore submits to a prior right.

-This corresponds broadly with Scripture's repeated insistence that holy ends are pursued through rightful means.

-The interior principle is especially strong:

-**alignment of purpose requires alignment of process.**

-**Confidence: STRONG RECONSTRUCTION**

----

-### 6. Emptiness → Measured Provision
+### 5. Emptiness → Provision → Restoration

-Naomi's Chapter 1 statement:
+Naomi says in Chapter 1:

-> “the LORD hath brought me home again empty”
+> “the LORD hath brought me home again empty.”

-is answered in Chapter 3 by:
+Boaz says in Chapter 3:

 > “Go not empty unto thy mother in law.”

-The repeated vocabulary is explicit.

-The book is actively reversing Naomi's earlier self-description.
+Chapter 4 will bring the movement to its fuller answer when Naomi receives the child whom the women call:

+> “a restorer of thy life.”

+The book develops the reversal in stages rather than all at once.

 **Confidence: ESTABLISHED**

 ---

-### 7. The Redeemer Acts After the Gleaner Stops

-Ruth spends Chapter 2 working.

-Chapter 3 ends with waiting while Boaz takes responsibility.

-The architecture therefore distinguishes two forms of faithfulness:

-**gather what is available**

-and later:

-**stop acting when the matter belongs to another.**

-Interiorly, maturity includes knowing which stage one is in.
+### 6. Asking → Promise → Waiting

+Ruth must personally ask Boaz to act.

+Boaz promises that he will.

+Then Naomi tells Ruth to wait.

+The sequence is simple:

+**ASK
+→ PROMISE
+→ WAIT**

+The interior correspondence is strong because each stage requires a different response.
+Ruth would not reach the promise without asking, and she cannot complete the redemption by refusing to wait.

 **Confidence: STRONG RECONSTRUCTION**

 ---

+### 7. Right Desire → Right Order

+Boaz wants to redeem Ruth, but another man has the prior claim.

+He does not treat his willingness as permission to ignore that claim.

+The chapter therefore joins a right desire with a right process.

+**Confidence: STRONG RECONSTRUCTION**

+---

-### 8. Covering → House
+### 8. Field → Threshing Floor → Gate → House

-Ruth's request for Boaz's wing anticipates what Chapter 4 will make public.

-The people will bless:

-> “the woman that is come into thine house.”

-The garment request is therefore moving toward household belonging.

-**wing
-→ redemption
-→ house**
+The spaces of Ruth continue to move with the story.

+**FIELD** — Ruth finds provision and meets Boaz.

+**THRESHING FLOOR** — Ruth asks for covering.

+**GATE** — the right of redemption will be settled.

+**HOUSE** — redemption will become marriage and fruitfulness.

+The places retain their ordinary narrative functions while forming a clear movement through the book.

 **Confidence: STRONG RECONSTRUCTION**